-Mint - Pycnanthemum virginianum, plant species associated with lakeplain prairie.
-The western half of the property is a nice recovering forest interspersed with wetland It is also adjacent to approximately 26 acres of unusual forested ridge and swale landscape which appears to have an interesting alluvial origin along the Saint Clair River dating back about 5,000 years.
-Given these natural features, the TLC decided to accept the property donation.
+The western half of the Sanctuary is a nice recovering forest interspersed with wetland.
+It is also adjacent to approximately 26 acres of unusual forested ridge and swale landscape which appears to have an interesting alluvial origin along the Saint Clair River dating back about 5,000 years.